rcoppolo/memory/README.md

 ```

 ### Todo
-* Start on fetching questions for the test!!!
 * Clear form values on submit
 * Flash messages for success & errors
 * Component class to share navigate and pure mix in stuff